I've got some GIF-files in Outlook but they don't animate.

 Support for animated GIF files is a bit diverse throughout the lifetime of Outlook so let me give you an overview of when a GIF will and when a GIF will not animate.

-In short; Only Outlook as part of a Microsoft 365 subscription offers full support for animated GIF-files.
+In short; Only Outlook as part of a Microsoft 365 subscription and Office 2021 offer full support for animated GIF-files.

-As said, playing and inserting animated GIFs in emails is fully supported when you use Outlook as part of a Microsoft 365 subscription.
+As said, playing and inserting animated GIFs in emails is fully supported when you use Outlook as part of a Microsoft 365 subscription or Office 2021.

 The GIF-animation will not loop indefinitely but will only loop 3 times.
 After 3 animation loops, the animation will stop and a Play button will show on the image.
 Pressing this Play button will loop the animation another 3 times.